Real Gone (album)

 Real Gone is the sixteenth studio album by Tom Waits, released on October 4, 2004, in Europe, and October 5 in the United States on the ANTI- label.
 The album was supported by the Real Gone Tour, playing sold-out locations in North America and Europe in October and November 2004.
+It was chosen by the editors of Harp Magazine as the best album of 2004.

 The album features some of the few political songs Waits has written, the most explicit being "Day After Tomorrow", a song Waits has described as an "elliptical" protest against the Iraq War.